 Middle School Art

-Middle school art is taught one day a week to Our Lady of Grace students by Mrs. Schultz.
+Middle school art is taught one day a week to Our Lady of Grace students by Ms. Fergus.
 Sixth through eighth grades make connections between art and other subject areas, while expressing themselves visually.
 Sixth and seventh graders completed a project this year in which they drew the church from observation and learned about the physics of Gothic architecture.
 Eight graders completed a design challenge for the annual yearbook.

 When you visit our school, be sure to look for the colorful and creative student artwork which is always on display in our halls!